A local’s guide to Mackay: Kim Kleidon from ABC Tropical North

 You can’t beat the service and food at Oscars on Sydney Cafe and Bar.
 It has a great brekkie menu that steers away from traditional bacon and eggs – you can do that at home!
 Plus, the couple who own it are super friendly which is always a bonus.

 I like a big cappuccino on a Sunday morning and Stellarossa at Canelands Central serve their coffee in not just a huge mug or cup but something that resembles a soup bowl.
 It’s HUGE and it’s good too.
-But the best takeaway coffee is definitely at Comet Coffee on Victoria Street.
+But the best takeaway coffee is definitely at Comet Coffee (eds note: business now closed) on Victoria Street.

 For a special occasion The Church on Palmer is my pick.
 They have converted a quaint little old church into a restaurant and you have to book weeks in advance to get in.
 The menu is gorgeous – the food is very elegant but decent sized portions are served.
 It’s a lovely laid back, romantic place to take a loved one.
 For something a little more casual I like to head to the Marina for dinner with a view of the water.